Unauthorized Access Disclosure: Breach Reporting, Prevention Best Practices

 When such incidents happen, entities must see to it to provide unauthorized access disclosure to all affected individuals.
 Not only because industry regulations mandate it but also because it is their ethical responsibility to disclose the nature, cause, and potential impact of the breach.
 Also, doing so helps mitigate further harm.

-Preventive Measures to Safeguard Against Unauthorized Access
+5 Essential Steps to Protect PHI Against Unauthorized Access

 Robust password policy